Devanshu2511/Satellite_Image_Processing/README.md

 # Satellite_Image_Processing
 Image Processing on the live satellite images of earth.
-Helped know the vegitation rate in an area, Water index, and land to vegetation ratio on the image.
+Helped know the vegetation rate in an area, Water index, and land-to-vegetation ratio from the image.

 # NDVI
 ![NDVI(First)](https://user-images.githubusercontent.com/65583643/194739186-882c6201-db1a-4a14-8e2c-2037c8277f7f.png)